Kat632/watchyouwant/README.md

 The page which shows all of the products has a small breadcrumb at the top.
 If a user clicks the house they will be taken back to the homepage.
 Next to that there is a sort box, which allows the user to manipulate the order in which they view the products.
 For example, they can sort in alphabetical order or reverse alphabetical order.

-The way the products are displayed, is a simple bootstrap grid with cards for the individual products.
+The way the products are displayed is a simple bootstrap grid with cards for the individual products.
 This was to ensure that the products remained responsive at all screen sizes.

 #### **Product Detail Page**
 ![Wireframe for Watch You Want - Product Detail Page](README_docs/readme_images//wireframes/wyw_product_detail.png)